jmigpin/editor/README.md

 The editor has a top toolbar and columns.
 Columns have rows.
 Rows have a toolbar and a textarea.

-These row toolbars are also textareas where clicking on the text will run that text as a command.
+These row toolbars are also textareas where clicking (`buttonRight`) on the text will run that text as a command.

 The row toolbar has a square showing the state of the row.